snowplow-archive/kinesis-example-scala-producer/README.md

 You can leave the rest of the settings for now.

-Next, run the event producer, making sure to specify your new config file and create a new stream:
+Next, run the event producer, making sure to specify your new config file.
+The stream will be created if it doesn't already exist.

-    $ java -jar target/scala-2.10/kinesis-example-scala-producer-0.0.1.jar --config ./my.conf --create
+    $ sbt "run --config ./my.conf"

-Finally, verify that events are being sent to your stream in the [Kinesis Management Console] [kinesis-ui]:
+Finally, verify that events are being sent to your stream by using [snowplow/kinesis-example-scala-consumer] [kinesis-consumer] or checking the [Kinesis Management Console] [kinesis-ui]:

 ![ui-screengrab] [ui-screengrab]